wonispotts/Vault/README.md

-# Official Travel & Anthropological Archive of Woni Spotts
+# Anthropological Research by Woni Spotts

 Welcome to the decentralized archive of **Woni Spotts**—explorer, researcher, and the first Black woman to travel to every country and continent.